All parks are open 7 am to dusk

-The road, parking and viewing areas were developed in 2005 as a component of the third Tacoma Narrows Bridge construction.
+The road, parking, and viewing areas were developed in 2005 as a component of the third Tacoma Narrows Bridge construction.

 In 2011, Pierce County transferred the property to the Peninsula Metropolitan Park District which now owns, operates, and maintains the park.
 Eagle Scout projects have added picnic tables and other amenities.

-The main residence was built in 1961 and currently utilized as a caretaker residence.
+The main residence was built in 1961.

 The property is one of PenMet Parks’ waterfront sites for use with non-motorized watercraft that have been adopted into the state’s Cascadia Marine Trail and supported by the Washington Water Trails Association.
 Please see the WWTA’s website for more information here.